GodotSteam/GodotSteam/docs/tutorials/leaderboards.md

 		print("Failed to upload scores!")
 ````

 For the most part you are just looking for a success of 1 to tell that it worked.
-However, you may with to use the additional variables passed back by the signal for logic in your game:
+However, you may with to use the additional variables passed back by the signal for logic in your game.
+They are contained in the dictionary called **this_score** which contains these keys:

 - **score:** the new score as it stands
 - **score_changed:** if the score was changed (0 if false, 1 if true)